sirkyp/fhir-t1d-exchange/blog.md

 This turned out to be one of our best decisions.
 Suddenly, the profiles were cleaner, the builds were more reliable, and we could focus on the T1D-specific requirements without fighting US Core constraints.
 Sometimes the pragmatic choice is the right choice.

-## The Magic of Iterative Development
+## The Power of Rapid Iteration

-What struck me most was how we could iterate so quickly.
-I'd give feedback about documentation being too long or hard to follow, and within minutes, Q would propose breaking it into focused sections and show me exactly how to reorganize it.

-Or I'd mention the need to align with existing CGM data standards, and Q would research the HL7 CGM Implementation Guide, analyze it, and come back with specific recommendations for bundle patterns that would work with existing standards.

-The speed of iteration was incredible - we could go through multiple design cycles in a single conversation.
+What struck me most was the speed of iteration.
+We could go through multiple design cycles in a single conversation - from identifying problems to implementing solutions to testing results.

-One area where this really shone was dealing with QA errors and warnings.
-FHIR IG builds produce some fascinating and sometimes cryptic error messages - everything from terminology validation failures to profile constraint violations.
-Initially, I'd copy and paste specific error messages for Q to help resolve.
-But as we got into a rhythm, I started asking Q to review the QA file and propose comprehensive fixes.
-Q would systematically work through the entire QA report, identify patterns in the errors, and propose solutions for whole categories of issues at once.
-This was incredibly efficient - instead of playing whack-a-mole with individual errors, we could address whole categories of issues at once.
+This rapid iteration showed up everywhere:
+- **Documentation**: Feedback about pages being too long led to immediate reorganization proposals
+- **Standards Research**: Mentioning alignment needs triggered research and specific recommendations
+- **Error Resolution**: Instead of fixing individual build errors, Q would systematically address whole categories of issues
+- **Architecture Decisions**: Major changes like dropping US Core dependencies could be implemented and tested quickly

-But there was a challenge with this rapid iteration approach: content duplication and misalignment.
-As I requested new features or content, Q would implement them efficiently, but neither of us always caught when similar content already existed elsewhere in the IG.
-I found myself periodically asking Q to review all pages for duplicate content, and Q did an excellent job of identifying overlaps and proposing both content consolidation and better organizational structures.
-This taught me that with AI collaboration, you need to occasionally step back and look at the big picture to maintain coherence.
+But rapid iteration had challenges too.
+Content duplication crept in as we added features, requiring periodic reviews to maintain coherence.
+This taught me that with AI collaboration, you need to occasionally step back and look at the big picture.

-## Learning from Others (The CGM IG Breakthrough)
+## Learning from Existing Standards

-One of the turning points came when I asked Q to review the HL7 CGM Implementation Guide - I knew it existed and thought we could learn from their approach to diabetes-related data exchange.
-Q came back with a detailed analysis of their bundle-based approach and comparison with our needs.
+One of the turning points came when I suggested we research existing diabetes-related FHIR work.
+Q analyzed the HL7 CGM Implementation Guide and proposed adapting their proven bundle-based patterns for our T1D Exchange needs.

-Q suggested adapting their bundle patterns for comprehensive T1D data exchange after completing the analysis.

-This led to one of our biggest architectural decisions - creating three different bundle types:
-- T1DDataSubmissionBundle for comprehensive data submission
-- T1DPatientDataBundle for patient-centric data extraction
-- T1DQualityReportBundle for population health reporting

-Suddenly, we weren't just creating profiles - we were building a complete data exchange framework.
+This led to a key architectural decision - adopting a bundle-centric approach for data exchange rather than just individual profiles.
+We weren't just creating profiles anymore - we were building a complete data exchange framework based on proven patterns.

-## The Must Support Evolution

-Initially, Q was applying Must Support flags pretty broadly.
-I provided feedback that this seemed excessive and we should focus on what's truly essential for T1D Exchange.

-Q refined the approach to focus Must Support on:
-1. Elements that mapped directly to our T1D Exchange specifications
-2. Elements that used our custom T1D terminologies
-3. Elements that referenced other T1D profiles

-This made the IG much more implementer-friendly.
-Instead of everything being "must support," implementers could clearly see what was truly required for T1D Exchange compliance.

-## Profile Enhancement: From Basic to Specification-Rich

-One of our most significant iterations came when I realized we could do more than just map data elements - we could integrate the rich contextual information from the T1D Exchange specifications directly into the FHIR profiles.

-I suggested enhancing the profiles with the detailed definitions, priority levels, and implementation notes from the Excel specifications.

-Q systematically extracted over 380 variables from the specification files and mapped them to FHIR profile elements, adding:
-- Full definitions from the specification's "Definition" column to element.definition
-- Concise 5-10 word summaries to element.short
-- Priority levels and implementation notes to element.comment

-Suddenly, our profiles weren't just structural constraints - they were comprehensive implementation guides that included all the contextual knowledge from the original T1D Exchange specifications.
-Implementers could now see not just what elements to include, but why they mattered, how to calculate them, and what priority level the T1D Exchange assigned to each element.

-This transformation took our IG from a basic FHIR mapping to a specification-rich implementation resource that preserved all the domain expertise from the original Excel files.

 ## Beyond Standards: Writing Code When Needed